Stop wasting money once and for all, and start saving if you plan to become debt-free.

 Squeeze Your Budget To The Limit

-The reality is that we have to be strict with money and give up things that we don’t want to let go of.
+We have to be strict with money and give up things we don’t want to let go of.

-There was a time where we were wasting our money, but we learned and didn’t give up on the frugal lifestyle.
+There was a time when we were wasting our money, but we learned and didn’t give up on the frugal lifestyle.